-An online search for help directed Natalie to our Fairbridge programme.
-Extremely nervous and apprehensive, Natalie gave Fairbridge her best shot, initially taking her mother along for support, then, as her confidence grew, attended on her own.
+An online search for help directed Natalie to our Explore programme (formerly called Fairbridge).
+Extremely nervous and apprehensive, Natalie gave Explore her best shot, initially taking her mother along for support, then, as her confidence grew, attended on her own.

 She found the staff and other young people welcoming and supportive and she started to relax and enjoy it.